-2.4 Randomization and contract implementation
+$\mathbf{2.4}$ Randomization and contract implementation

-We randomly assigned villages to one of four treatments or the control group.
+We randomly assigned villages to one of four treatment arms (two standard PES subtreatments and two upfront PES subtreatments) or the control group.
 Figure 1 summarizes the sample size per arm.
-Randomization occurred while the listing and baseline surveys were ongoing.17 Following a baseline survey, eligible farmers in treatment villages received a follow-up visit and were offered a PES contract, on average 5.6 days later.
-If they could not be located or did not have a bank account, they were not offered the contract.18
+Randomization occurred while the listing and baseline surveys were ongoing.19 Eligible farmers in treatment villages received a follow-up visit and were offered a PES contract, on average 5.6 days after their baseline survey.
+If they could not be located or did not have a bank account, they were not offered the contract.20